-For aerial targets, the proper shotgun “sight picture” is very controversial and we recommend getting professional instruction here.
-Some instructors teach that a shotgun shooter shouldn’t even notice or see the “sights” or rib on a shotgun, but rather focus on the target and “point the gun” rather than “aiming the gun,” while others insist that lining up the front bead with the rear of the receiver and the shooter's eye is essential for success.
-For a new shotgunner learning to hit “pasture clays,” it’s probably a good idea to ask them to align the front bead on or just below the clay target and break the shot.
-For skeet and other high-speed shotgun disciplines, particularly ones focusing on quartering or crossing shots, professional instruction will alleviate a lot of frustration for a newer shooter.
+The proper shotgun sight picture for aerial targets is very controversial, and we recommend getting professional instruction here.
+Some instructors teach that a shotgun shooter shouldn’t even notice or see the sights or rib on a shotgun but rather focus on the target and point the gun rather than aiming the gun.
+In contrast, others insist that lining up the front bead with the rear of the receiver and the shooter's eye is essential for success.
+For a new shotgunner learning to hit pasture clays, it’s probably a good idea to ask them to align the front bead on or just below the clay target and break the shot.
+Professional instruction will alleviate a lot of frustration for a newer shooter for skeet and other high-speed shotgun disciplines, particularly ones focusing on quartering or crossing shots.

 For static, target shooting, generally, it’s a good idea to teach students to take a breath, let it out, and try to break the shot at the natural respiratory pause just before taking another breath.
 This is particularly important for benchrest or slung/prone rifle shooting and bullseye-type handgun shooting.
 For dynamic pistol or rifle shooting, breath control basically means you keep breathing naturally.
 For more precise handgun shots at longer ranges, you may need to hold half a breath or wait for the respiratory pause, but this is a more advanced concept and generally not needed when instructing new shooters.

 Sometimes new shooters tend to hold their breath due to tension or anxiety, so remember to watch for relaxed breathing and help them breathe appropriately to keep the brain and muscles well-oxygenated and release tension.